sav-che/TL-2/Authors/Soulsby, Basil Harrington {std. Soulsby}.md

-> [!cite] BHL link: this entry starts at [page 757](https://www.biodiversitylibrary.org/item/104077#page/771/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 757](https://www.biodiversitylibrary.org/page/33333896) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Soulsby, Basil Harrington (1864-1933), New Zealand-born, British bibliographer and libarian; BA Oxford 1897; with the Library of the British Museum, Bloomsbury, 1892-1909; with that of the British Museum (Nat.
 Hist.)
-1909-1933, from 1921 as librarian. (*Soulsby*).
+1909-1933, from 1921 as librarian.
+**Abbreviated name**: *Soulsby*

 #### Herbarium and types